 Who should get the Mobvoi TicPods 2 Pro?

-- Anyone interested in the AirPods (2019) should think about putting their money toward the Mobvoi TicPods 2 Pro.
+- Anyone interested in the AirPods (2nd generation) should think about putting their money toward the Mobvoi TicPods 2 Pro.
 Mobvoi’s earbuds are designed nearly identically to the AirPods (2019) and include premium features like automatic ear detection and quick charging.

 - AI fans will go giddy over the direct voice commands and proprietary wake word, “Hey Tico,” which lets listeners directly activate their desired smart assistant without reaching for their phone or the earbuds.
 What’s more, AI-enabled head gesture controls, formally called TicMotion, allow listeners to reject or answer calls.

 - General consumers will benefit from the aforementioned features and the all-around usability of the TicPods 2 Pro.
-They automatically connect to the last-used device and sound good enough for basic use (e.g. ignoring office chatter).
+It automatically connects to the last-used device and sounds good enough for basic use (e.g. ignoring office chatter).

-What are the Mobvoi TicPods 2 Pro like?
+What is the Mobvoi TicPods 2 Pro like?

 The earbuds are IPX4-rated, which is a surprising downgrade from the Free’s IPX5 rating.
 For all intents and purposes, however, the effect is the same: the earbuds will effectively resist sweat and water during exercise, so long as they’re not submerged.
-Unfortunately, I was unable to exercise with the TicPods 2 Pro, because they didn’t stay in my ears while cycling or rock climbing.
-Your mileage may vary, but if you’re looking for workout earbuds, these probably aren’t for you.
+Unfortunately, I was unable to exercise with the TicPods 2 Pro because it didn’t stay in my ears while cycling or rock climbing.
+Your mileage may vary, but if you’re looking for workout earbuds, it probably isn’t for you.

 The poor fit hinders sound quality, but allows you to remain aware of your surroundings at all times.

-Despite all the drawbacks associated with an improper fit and complete lack of seal, the Mobvoi TicPods 2 Pro do have their advantages, namely safety.
+Despite all the drawbacks associated with an improper fit and complete lack of seal, the Mobvoi TicPods 2 Pro does have its advantages, namely safety.
 If your commute to work involves any sort of walking, it’s important to remain aware of your environment.
-The TicPods 2 Pro let you do this without having to manually enter a transparent hearing mode.
+The TicPods 2 Pro lets you do this without having to manually enter a transparent hearing mode.
 It’s also easier to hear a train ticketer and announcements over an intercom.